Got to Get It (Sisqó song)

 "Got to Get It" is the debut solo single of Sisqó from Dru Hill featuring Make It Hot.
 It is the first single from Sisqó's debut solo album, Unleash the Dragon.
-The single was fairly successful on the charts.
-It peaked at number 40 on the US Billboard Hot 100 chart and number 12 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
+The single peaked at number 40 on the US Billboard Hot 100 chart and number 12 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 In Australia, the song was released twice: once as a solo single and again as a double A-side with "Incomplete" in 2001, when it reached the top 30.

 Music video

 The music video for the song was directed by Hype Williams and features Sisqó singing the song on top of a building then goes straight to Make It Hot's performance with clips of Sisqó playing a guitar.
 The video ends with Sisqó dancing with women.